 Vocal health is about mind and body as well as voice!

-Whatever your style of singing and whatever your repertoire, you should take a holistic approach to your practising and performing.
+Whatever your style of singing and whatever your repertoire, you should take a holistic approach to your practicing and performing.
 Here are a few tried-and-tested tips for you to keep in mind at all times.

 - Always warm up physically before you sing.
 In particular, stretch and loosen up your neck, shoulders, and upper back.
 This doesn’t have to take a long time but should be before your vocal warm-up.
 Repeat this after singing, to allow cooling down.